Zoom For Healthcare

 Cerner

-Zoom’s integration with Cerner, which is currently accepting beta customers, enables health care organizations to launch Zoom from within the Cerner electronic health record.
+The Zoom app integrated with Cerner enables healthcare organizations to launch Zoom from within the Cerner electronic health record.
 With the Zoom-Cerner Integration, Cerner users can experience a virtual visit with their clinician by quickly launching Zoom or through a meeting link received via email from Zoom.

 • Get a notification within the patient’s Cerner PowerChart® when the patient has entered the appointment Waiting Room.